Garang Kuol: Early life

-Playing career
+Club career

 Central Coast Mariners

+Kuol signed with Central Coast Mariners Academy in January 2021, joining his brother Alou Kuol.
+At the age of 16, Kuol got his first start for the senior NPL squad on 14 March, against Mounties Wanderers after the squad's main starters were absent with the A-League Men squad.
+In December, Kuol earned his first call-up to the A-League squad for their FFA Cup clash against Wollongong Wolves but wasn't officially named on the bench despite being with the substitute group on the day.
+In the subsequent round, Kuol scored on his professional debut on 21 December, just seven minutes after coming off the bench, in a 6–0 away win against APIA Leichhardt.
+He would miss the next game against Sydney FC due to illness.
+Kuol returned in the final as a late substitute where he was involved in his side's consolation goal in the seventh minute of stoppage time in a 2–1 defeat to Melbourne Victory.
-Kuol joined Central Coast Mariners Academy in January 2021.
-Kuol made his debut for the Mariners' senior side at 17 years of age as a substitute in their 6–0 win against APIA Leichhardt in the 2021 FFA Cup on 21 December 2021 and scored seven minutes after coming on.
-On 5 April 2022, Kuol made his A-League Men debut and scored a goal in the Mariners' 5–0 win over Wellington Phoenix.
-Kuol went on to score four goals in his first seven A-League Men appearances.
-In June 2022, Kuol signed his first professional contract with the Mariners, a two-year deal.
-Kuol was one of two "Commissioner's picks" chosen to play in the 2022 A-Leagues All Stars Game against Barcelona.

-On 13 November 2022, Kuol scored twice for the Mariners after coming on as a substitute in a 3–2 loss to Western United.
-His second goal, a powerful strike from a narrow angle, was named as the A-League Men's Goal of the Month for November 2022 by 10 News First, as selected by former Socceroo Alex Tobin.

-Kuol made his first league start for the Mariners on 18 December 2022, setting up a goal in a 2–1 win over Sydney FC.
+Kuol made his A-League Men debut on 5 April 2022, scoring a goal with a first-time shot through Phoenix keeper Oliver Sail, in the Mariners' 5–0 win over Wellington Phoenix.
+His finish was praised by pundits including his brother, Alou, who stated, "Garangski has landed."
+Kuol went on to score three goals in his next six A-League Men appearances to secure Finals qualification.
+On 20 May, Kuol was one of two "Commissioner's picks" chosen to play in the 2022 A-Leagues All Stars Game against Barcelona.
+On 23 June, Kuol signed his first professional contract on a two-years deal with the Mariners amidst notable interests from foreign clubs.
+On 13 November, Kuol scored twice for the Mariners after coming on as a substitute in a 3–2 loss to Western United.
+His second goal, a powerful strike from a narrow angle, was named as the A-League Men's Goal of the Month for November by 10 News First, as selected by former Socceroo Alex Tobin.
+Kuol made his first league start for the Mariners on 18 December, managing one assist in a 2–1 win over Sydney FC, and later his last appearance for the club on 30 December in a 2–1 win against Melbourne Victory where he received a standing ovation from the fans at Central Coast Stadium.

 Newcastle United

-In mid-September 2022, it was reported that Kuol had signed a pre-agreement and would transfer to English Premier League side Newcastle United during the January 2023 transfer window.
-On 30 September 2022, Newcastle United signed Kuol, who officially joined the club on 1 January 2023.